sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

 - Managers
   - The Manager track goes from M3 to M6

-IC & Manager tracks **do not** directly map to each other (in other words, an IC6 is not equvalent to a M6).
+IC & Manager tracks **do not** directly map to each other (in other words, an IC6 is not equivalent to a M6).

 ![Teammate level progression](https://storage.googleapis.com/sourcegraph-assets/Carly%20-%20Level%20Tracks.png)